Zachhaaa/zachpuglia-portfolio/content/ring-shooter.md

 # CAD

 The plates were designed in Fusion.
-At first glance the sides look the same, but they are different.
+At first glance, the sides look the same, but they are different.

 {{< gallery "ring-shooter/LeftCAD.webp, ring-shooter/RightCAD.webp" >}}